satakagi/IR-imaging-of-galaxies-under-light-pollution/IMX462_QHT5III462C_NIRgalaxyImaging.md

 ![no filter](imgs/IMX462_NOFILTER.jpg)

 ### IR640 vs CLSCCD vs UHC
+All imaging is exposed for a common exposure time of 4 seconds x 25 frames.
 The Optlong's CLSCCD has the near-infrared band cut off.
 On the other hand, the UHC for ocular vision (brand unknown) seems to be transparent in the near-infrared band, as seen in this picture.
 Compared to these two anti-light pollution filters, the IR640 seems to be superior in combination with this imager.

 ![with IR640](imgs/IMX462_NGC1784_comp2_IR640.jpg)
 ![with UHC](imgs/IMX462_NGC1784_comp2_UHC.jpg)